Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/ReadMe.md

+# Threads
+All  adnroid apps use a main thread to and thandel UI oeprations. calling long-running oeprations from the main thread can lead to freezes and unresponsive apps.
+For example apps that makes network request from the main thread wil freeze your UI on the app receives a response a network response.
+Create additional threads to handle long running operations while the main thread continues to handle UI updates.

 # Background Tasks
 Any task that takes more than a few milliseconds should be delegated to a background thread.
 Common long-running tasks include things like decoding a bitmap, acccessing storage, working on a mahicne learning model, or perform network requersts.